 Other costs — such as getting a rental car or the cost of transportation to your doctor’s appointment or even compensation for future economic losses due to a compromised earning capacity — are economic damages.

-If you are involved in a Florida car accident, your insurer will probably cover immediate medical claims.
-Personal injury protection (PIP) will only cover 60% of your lost wages, and 80% of your medical bills.
+If you are involved in a car accident, your insurer will probably cover immediate medical claims.
+In Florida, personal injury protection (PIP) will only cover 60% of your lost wages, and 80% of your medical bills.
 And they will only help you up to $10,000.

 Medical bills often quickly skyrocket past this threshold.
 When we consider some of the more severe injuries that can occur in a car accident, we are looking at expenses that can go well beyond $10,000.
 When everything is said and done, the first-year medical costs for a spinal cord injury can total over $1 million.

-A qualified legal counsel will be able to give you more information on what economic damages are available to you after a Florida car accident.
+A qualified legal counsel will be able to give you more information on what economic damages are available to you after a Florida or Georgia car accident.